yaya-cyber-lab/enterprise-soc-home-lab/README.md

 A hands-on Enterprise Security Operations Center (SOC) Home Lab built with VMware Workstation Pro.

-This project simulates a small enterprise security environment with segmented networking, a perimeter firewall, Windows endpoint telemetry, centralized log collection, Wazuh SIEM monitoring, attack simulation, and custom detection engineering.
+This project simulates a small enterprise security environment with segmented networking, a pfSense perimeter firewall, Windows endpoint telemetry, centralized log collection, Wazuh SIEM monitoring, attack simulation, and custom detection engineering.

 The purpose of this lab is to build practical SOC analyst and detection engineering skills through real deployment, troubleshooting, validation, and documentation.